-Mr. Volcker, of course, is running the investigation for the U.N.
-We, just as a sidebar, have provided to members of committee, in an appropriate fashion, those documents which we had that might in any way refer to this.
+SEC.
+ARMITAGE: Mr. Volcker, of course, is running the investigation for the U.N.
+We -- just as a sidebar, we have provided to members of the committee, in an appropriate fashion, those documents which we had that might in any way refer to this.

-I think there will be at the end of the day -- my view is, you will find wrongdoing and you will find monies.
-And I hope the people who are involved, as I said in the House side the other day, are hung.

-But having said that, I don't think the monies will be substantial in terms of billions of billions of dollars.
+I think there will be, at the end of the day -- my view is you will find wrongdoing and you will find monies.
+And I hope the people who were involved, as I said in the House side the other day, are hung.
+But having said that, I don't think the monies will be substantial in terms of billions and billions of dollars.
 I don't think it runs that high.
-But if, you know -- follow the trail and follow the money.
+But if -- you know, follow the trail and follow the money.

-Let me ask you on this sarin gas and mustard gas issue that's come up.

-I'm looking off of two news stories.
-I just want to quote to you some individuals.
-This is the Reuters story yesterday, where David Kay is asked about this sarin gas weapon and he says it appears to be, this is just his direct quote: "It was probably just scavenged from one of the 125 plus ammunition storage points that still remain," Kay said.

-And then the article goes on to say, "more forensic testing should determine with some confidence when it was produced."

-Now he speculated it was probably left over from the 1980s, produced either during the Iraq-Iran War or before the 1991 Gulf War.
-That's David Kay's comments on this sarin gas that they found.
+SEN. BROWNBACK: Let me ask you on this sarin gas and mustard gas issue that's come up.
+I'm looking off of two news stories, I just want to quote to you some individuals.
+This is the Reuters story yesterday where David Kay is asked about this sarin gas weapon, and he says it appears to be -- this is just his direct quote -- "It was probably just scavenged from one of the 125-plus ammunition storage points that still remain," Kay said.
+And then the article goes on to say.
+"More forensic testing should determine with some confidence when it was produced."
+Now, he speculated it was probably left over from the 1980s, produced either during the Iraq-Iran War, or before the 1991 Gulf War.
+Now, that's David Kay's comments on this sarin gas that they found.

-And this is General Mark Kimmitt.
-This is in a Fox news story on Monday.
-"Iraq Survey Group confirmed today that a 155 millimeter artillery round" -- which, as I understand, is a pretty good size shell -- "contained sarin nerve agent had been found."

-This is another quote from him: "The round had been rigged as an IED which was discovered by a U.S. force convoy.
+Then this is General Mark Kimmitt -- this is in a Fox News story on Monday, "The Iraqi Survey Group confirmed today that a 155- millimeter artillery round," which as I understand is a pretty good size shell -- "contains sarin nerve agent had been found."
+This is another quote from him, "The round had been rigged as an IED which was discovered by a U.S. force convoy.
 The round detonated before it would be rendered inoperable, which caused a very small dispersal of the agent."

-Then I've got -- in this same story they're citing a senior Bush administration official which they do not give the name of, said, "Two weeks ago, U.S. military units discovered mustard gas that was used as part of an IED.
-Tests conducted by the Iraq Survey Group, a U.S. organization searching for weapons of mass destruction, has concluded the mustard gas was, quote, 'Stored improperly,' which made the gas, quote, 'ineffective.'"
+Then they've got -- in this same story they're citing a senior Bush administration official, which they do not give the name of, said two weeks ago, U.S. military units discovered mustard gas that was used as part of an IED.
+Tests conducted by the Iraq Survey Group, the U.S. organization searching for weapons of mass destruction, has concluded the mustard gas was, quote, "stored improperly," which made the gas, quote, "ineffective."

-And now we know that Iraq used sarin gas during the Iraq-Iran War.
-However now, "Kimmitt" -- I'm going back to him -- "said the shell belonged to a class of ordinance that Saddam's government said was destroyed before the 1991 Gulf War.
-Experts believe both the sarin and mustard gas weapons date back to that time."
+Now we know that Iraq used sarin gas during the Iraq-Iran War.
+However, now Kimmitt, going back to him, said the shell belonged to a class of ordnance that Saddam's government said was destroyed before the 1991 Gulf War.
+Experts believe both the sarin and mustard gas weapons date back to that time.

-Here's again Kimmitt: "It was a weapon that we believe was stocked from the exregime time and thought to be an ordinary artillery shell set up to explode like an ordinary IED, and basically from the detonation of that, when it exploded, it indicated it actually had some sarin in it.

-"It was a binary type of shell in which two chemicals held in separate sections are mixed after firing to produce sarin gas."

-And then they quote later a former Iraqi nuclear scientist, Ghazi George (ph), as saying that Saddam stored these around the country.
+Here's again Kimmitt: "It was a weapon that we believe was stock from the ex-regime time and thought to be an ordinary artillery shell set up to explode like an ordinary IED, and basically from the detonation of that when it exploded it indicated that it actually had some sarin in it.
+It was a binary type of shell in which two chemicals held in separate sections are mixed after firing to produce sarin gas."
+And then they quote later a former Iraqi nuclear scientist, Gazi George, as saying that Saddam stored these around the country.